 Thinking for a Change or T4C, is an integrated cognitive behavioral program for offenders developed by the U.S. Department of Justice/National Institute of Corrections.
 The goal of the program is to create change in both offender thinking and behavior that will in turn lead to a reduction in recidivism, promote positive self and social development and aid offenders in taking control of their lives by taking control of their thinking.
 Offenders will be referred by the sentencing Judge, screened and placed into the appropriate class as determined by their risk level as identified by the ORAS.
 The classes are taught in-house and are approximately 8 to 10 weeks long.
 For high risk offenders we also offer Thinking Errors in conjunction with Thinking for a Change.

 The Intervention Court Program is a court supervised intensive treatment program.
 The program involves the holistic treatment approach.
 Community agencies in conjunction with the Common Pleas Court, the Public Defender’s Office, the Prosecutor’s, and the Adult Probation Department are working together to help qualified individuals receive the opportunity to change and develop a healthy lifestyle.

-The drug screening program, operated by a private vendor, conducts random drug/alcohol testing and monitors individuals for compliance with court orders, conditions of bond or probation (CCS).
+The drug screening program, conducts random drug/alcohol testing and monitors individuals for compliance with court orders, conditions of bond or probation (CCS).
 The offender calls daily (weekends and holidays included) to determine if he/she has been selected to “test”.

 SCRAM stands for secure continuous remote alcohol monitor.
 The device is a tamper resistant bracelet that an offender wears around his/her ankle.
 The device tests the offender’s sweat for alcohol at least one (1) time per hour.
-This program is also operated through a private vendor, American Court Services.
+This program is also operated through a private vendor.